Kalina language

-Carib or Kari'nja is a Cariban language spoken by the Kalina people (Caribs) of South America.
-It is spoken by around 7,400 mostly in Brazil, The Guianas, and Venezuela.
+Kalina, also known as Kariʾna, Carib, and Galibi, is a Cariban language spoken by the Kalina people (Caribs) of South America.
+It is spoken by around 7,400 mostly in Brazil, the Guianas, and Venezuela.
 The language is currently classified as highly endangered, as it is only spoken by elders.

 Names

 The language is known by several names to both its speakers and outsiders.
 Traditionally it has been known as "Carib" or "Carib proper" in English, after its speakers, being given the exonym "Caribs".
 The term Galibi, which originated as a pronunciation of Caribe, is also frequently used; for example Glottolog uses the name "Galibi Carib" for the Carib language, plus "Galibi-Marworno Creole French" for the variety of Karipúna Creole French as used by the Galibi Marworno, and "Galibi-based pidgin" for the family consisting of Joeka–Oajana pidgin and the extinct Pidgin Carib.
 The people are known as Galibí, Kalihna or Caribe in Portuguese, Caribe in Spanish, Galina in French, and Karaïeb in Dutch.
 However, the speakers call themselves Kalina or (variously spelled), and call their language /[kaɽiɁnʲauɽaŋ]/.
 Spelling variants include Kaliʼna, Kariʼnja, Cariña, Kariña, Kalihna, Kalinya; other native names include Maraworno and Marworno.